Information for Faculty

 You will be notified if your project is as a DSI Scholars Project, and if the DSI can provide funding for your selected student.
 For those projects that are not provided funding, you will be given the option to self-fund.
 If you accept the invitation to participate, your project will be posted on the DSI site so that students can apply.
 Once student applications are in, DSI will share with you the list of applicants to your project, and you will decide which students you would like to interview.
 You DSI will coordinate the interview process over a designated two week period.
 Spring 2024 Project Interviews are expected to take place between Monday, November 27, 2023 – Friday, December 8, 2023.

 The DSI Scholars project should last for one semester.
-If you would like to extend your work with the scholar, you will need to discuss the opportunity with the scholar directly and employ them directly through your home department for any period beyond the assigned and awarded semester.
+If you would like to extend your time with the scholar, you will need to discuss the opportunity with the scholar directly.
+Any additional engagement with the scholar beyond the assigned and awarded semester may require employing them directly through your home department, or providing academic credit for their research experience.

 Yes.
 We are happy to provide match matching services to faculty.
 If you are not selected for the DSI Scholars program, we can still advertise your project through the Campus Connections program, which is a great resource to source skilled student talent.